vercel/next.js/docs/basic-features/data-fetching/getServerSideProps.md

 ## When should I use `getServerSideProps`?

 You should use `getServerSideProps` only if you need to pre-render a page whose data must be fetched at request time.
-Time to first byte (TTFB) will be slower than [`getStaticProps`](/docs/basic-features/data-fetching/getStaticProps.md) because the server must compute the result on every request, and the result cannot be cached by a CDN without extra configuration.
+[Time to First Byte (TTFB)](/learn/seo/web-performance) will be slower than [`getStaticProps`](/docs/basic-features/data-fetching/getStaticProps.md) because the server must compute the result on every request, and the result can only be cached by a CDN using `cache-control` headers (which could require extra configuration).

 If you do not need to pre-render the data, then you should consider fetching data on the [client side](#fetching-data-on-the-client-side).